-Grow in average, medium moisture, well-drained soil in full sun to part shade.
+Best grown in rich, moist, well-drained soils in full sun to part shade.
 Best in full sun.
+Prune in late fall or winter to avoid bleeding.
 Tolerates heat, drought and a somewhat wide range of soils, including alkaline ones.
+Shallow rooted.

-This white mulberry cultivar is a dwarf, deciduous tree which features weeping foliage.
+'Chaparral' is a dwarf, deciduous tree which features weeping foliage.
 It is usually top-grafted to a standard white mulberry about 6' off the ground, thus producing a 6-8' tall tree with an equal or wider spread wherein all branches and foliage weep to the ground.
-Mulberries are dioecious (separate male and female trees).
-This particular cultivar is a male tree which produces no fruit.
-The female version of this weeping mulberry is Morus alba 'Pendula' which does produce fruit (the fruit being both a blessing and a curse... ornamentally attractive and edible, but messy).
-Inconspicuous greenish-white flowers appear in late spring.
-Glossy, usually lobed, dark green leaves (to 8" long).
-Fall color is a generally undistinguished yellow.

 Dwarf size and weeping foliage are the main reasons for growing this interesting and unusual white mulberry.
 At the Children's Garden at the Kemper Center, two top-grafted trees have been planted approximately 5' apart, and the weeping foliage has been trained to form a flat-topped, tent-like play house for children (the weeping foliage hangs to the ground to form the sides, but is intertwined at the top between the trees to form a canopy).
 A good small specimen tree.